What are Testing Methodologies?

 SpiraTest includes support for the management and execution of automated unit tests.
 With its library of plugins and extensions for all of the major unit test frameworks (xUnit, JUnit, NUnit, PyUnit, etc.), SpiraTest allows the test manager to ensure that there is full coverage of all program code and that all unit tests have passed.

-The Integration testing part of a testing methodology is the testing of the different modules/components that have been successfully unit tested when integrated together to perform specific tasks and activities (also known as scenario testing).
+The Integration testing part of a testing methodology is the testing of the different modules/components that have been successfully unit tested when integrated together to perform specific tasks and activities (also known as scenario testing or End to End testing (E2E)).
 This testing is usually done with a combination of automated functional tests and manual testing depending on how easy it is to create automated tests for specific integrated components.

 The system testing part of a testing methodology involves testing the entire system for errors and bugs.
 This test is carried out by interfacing the hardware and software components of the entire system (that have been previously unit tested and integration tested), and then testing it as a whole.
 This testing is listed under the black-box testing method, where the software is checked for user-expected working conditions as well as potential exception and edge conditions.